How to Make a Great Quick-Reference Guide

 Quick-reference guides are especially useful when a product or service has several different or advanced functions but can also be used to perform more simple tasks.

 Then, when the day comes that you’re ready to dive into those advanced features, the fully comprehensive manual is ready and waiting.
-Quick-reference guides are like a cheat sheet, helping users to quickly locate the essentials.
-They don’t replace the user manual but act as a trusty sidekick, making information delivery swift and user-friendly.
+Quick-reference guides are like cheat sheets, helping users quickly locate the essentials.

 How to make a quick-reference guide in six easy steps